 10-530-182 Human Diseases for Hlth Profes...this course focuses on the common diseases of each body system as encountered in all types of health care settings by health information professionals.
 Emphasis is placed on understanding the etiology (cause), signs and symptoms, diagnostic tests, and treatment (including pharmacologic) of each disease.
-(Prerequisites: 10-501-101, Medical Terminology; 10-806-189, Basic Anatomy; accepted in the Health Information Technology Program, Health Care Business Services Program or Medical Coding Specialist Certificate)
+(Prerequisites: 10-501-101, Medical Terminology; 10-806-189, Basic Anatomy)